cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-alter-table.md

 >
 > Although you can specify the table's access method using `SET <storage_parameter>`, we recommend that you use `SET ACCESS METHOD <access_method>` instead.

-SET WITH (reorganize=true|false)
+SET WITH (reorganize=true|false)`**

-:   Use `reorganize=true` when the hash distribution policy has not changed or when you have changed from a hash to a random distribution, and you want to redistribute the data anyway.
+Use `reorganize=true` when the hash distribution policy has not changed or when you have changed from a hash to a random distribution, and you want to redistribute the data anyway.

-:   If you are setting the distribution policy, you must specify the `WITH (reorganize=<value>)` clause before the `DISTRIBUTED ...` clause.
+If you are setting the distribution policy, you must specify the `WITH (reorganize=<value>)` clause before the `DISTRIBUTED ...` clause.

-:   Any attempt to reorganize an external table fails with an error.
+Any attempt to reorganize an external table fails with an error.

 ### Classic Partitioning Syntax Parameters

 Descriptions of additional parameters that are specific to the *classic partitioning syntax* follow.

-ALTER [DEFAULT] PARTITION
+ALTER [DEFAULT] PARTITION`**

-:   If altering a partition deeper than the first level of partitions, use `ALTER PARTITION` clauses to specify which sub-partition in the hierarchy you want to alter.
+If altering a partition deeper than the first level of partitions, use `ALTER PARTITION` clauses to specify which sub-partition in the hierarchy you want to alter.
 For each partition level in the table hierarchy that is above the target partition, specify the partition that is related to the target partition in an `ALTER PARTITION` clause.

-DROP [DEFAULT] PARTITION
+DROP [DEFAULT] PARTITION`**

-:   Drops the specified partition.
+Drops the specified partition.
 If the partition has sub-partitions, the sub-partitions are automatically dropped as well.

-TRUNCATE [DEFAULT] PARTITION
+TRUNCATE [DEFAULT] PARTITION`**

-:   Truncates the specified partition.
+Truncates the specified partition.
 If the partition has sub-partitions, the sub-partitions are automatically truncated as well.

-RENAME [DEFAULT] PARTITION
+RENAME [DEFAULT] PARTITION`**

-:   Changes the partition name of a partition (not the relation name).
+Changes the partition name of a partition (not the relation name).
 Partitioned tables are created using the naming convention: `<`parentname`>_<`level`>_prt_<`partition_name`>`.

-ADD DEFAULT PARTITION
+ADD DEFAULT PARTITION`**

-:   Adds a default partition to an existing partition design.
+Adds a default partition to an existing partition design.
 When data does not match to an existing partition, it is inserted into the default partition.
 Partition designs that do not have a default partition will reject incoming rows that do not match to an existing partition.
 Default partitions must be given a name.

-ADD PARTITION
+ADD PARTITION`**

-:   partition_element - Using the existing partition type of the table (range or list), defines the boundaries of new partition you are adding.
+partition_element - Using the existing partition type of the table (range or list), defines the boundaries of new partition you are adding.

-:   name - A name for this new partition.
+name - A name for this new partition.

-:   **VALUES** - For list partitions, defines the value(s) that the partition will contain.
+**VALUES** - For list partitions, defines the value(s) that the partition will contain.

-:   **START** - For range partitions, defines the starting range value for the partition.
+**START** - For range partitions, defines the starting range value for the partition.
 By default, start values are `INCLUSIVE`.
 For example, if you declared a start date of '`2016-01-01`', then the partition would contain all dates greater than or equal to '`2016-01-01`'.
 The data type of the `START` expression must support a suitable `+` operator, for example `timestamp` or `integer` (not `float` or `text`) if it is defined with the `EXCLUSIVE` keyword.
 Typically the data type of the `START` expression is the same type as the partition key column.
 If that is not the case, then you must explicitly cast to the intended data type.

-:   **END** - For range partitions, defines the ending range value for the partition.
+**END** - For range partitions, defines the ending range value for the partition.
 By default, end values are `EXCLUSIVE`.
 For example, if you declared an end date of '`2016-02-01`', then the partition would contain all dates less than but not equal to '`2016-02-01`'.
 The data type of the `END` expression must support a suitable `+` operator, for example `timestamp` or `integer` (not `float` or `text`) if it is defined with the `INCLUSIVE` keyword.
 Typically the data type of the `END` expression is the same type as the partition key column.
 If that is not the case, then you must explicitly cast to the intended data type.

-:   **WITH** - Sets the table storage options for a partition.
+**WITH** - Sets the table storage options for a partition.
 For example, you may want older partitions to be append-optimized tables and newer partitions to be regular heap tables.
 See [CREATE TABLE](/docs/sql-statements/sql-stmt-create-table.md) for a description of the storage options.

-:   **TABLESPACE** - The name of the tablespace in which the partition is to be created.
+**TABLESPACE** - The name of the tablespace in which the partition is to be created.

-:   subpartition_spec - Only allowed on partition designs that were created without a sub-partition template.
+subpartition_spec - Only allowed on partition designs that were created without a sub-partition template.
 Declares a sub-partition specification for the new partition you are adding.
 If the partitioned table was originally defined using a sub-partition template, then the template will be used to generate the sub-partitions automatically.

-EXCHANGE [DEFAULT] PARTITION
+EXCHANGE [DEFAULT] PARTITION`**

-:   Exchanges another table into the partition hierarchy into the place of an existing partition.
+Exchanges another table into the partition hierarchy into the place of an existing partition.
 In a multi-level partition design, you can only exchange the lowest level partitions (those that contain data).

-:   **WITH TABLE** table_name - The name of the table you are swapping into the partition design.
+**WITH TABLE** table_name - The name of the table you are swapping into the partition design.
 You can exchange a table where the table data is stored in the database.
 For example, the table is created with the `CREATE TABLE` command.
 The table must have the same number of columns, column order, column names, column types, and distribution policy as the parent table.

-:   With the `EXCHANGE PARTITION` clause, you can also exchange a readable external table (created with the `CREATE EXTERNAL TABLE` command) into the partition hierarchy in the place of an existing leaf partition.
+With the `EXCHANGE PARTITION` clause, you can also exchange a readable external table (created with the `CREATE EXTERNAL TABLE` command) into the partition hierarchy in the place of an existing leaf partition.

-:   Exchanging a leaf partition with an external table is not supported if the partitioned table contains a column with a check constraint or a `NOT NULL` constraint.
+Exchanging a leaf partition with an external table is not supported if the partitioned table contains a column with a check constraint or a `NOT NULL` constraint.

-:   You cannot exchange a partition with a replicated table.
+You cannot exchange a partition with a replicated table.
 Exchanging a partition with a partitioned table or a child partition of a partitioned table is not supported.

-:   **WITH** | **WITHOUT VALIDATION** - No-op (always validate the data against the partition constraint).
+**WITH** | **WITHOUT VALIDATION** - No-op (always validate the data against the partition constraint).

-SET SUBPARTITION TEMPLATE
+SET SUBPARTITION TEMPLATE`**

-:   Modifies the sub-partition template for an existing partition.
+Modifies the sub-partition template for an existing partition.
 After a new sub-partition template is set, all new partitions added will have the new sub-partition design (existing partitions are not modified).

-SPLIT DEFAULT PARTITION
+SPLIT DEFAULT PARTITION`**

-:   Splits a default partition.
+Splits a default partition.
 In a multi-level partition, only a range partition can be split, not a list partition, and you can only split the lowest level default partitions (those that contain data).
 Splitting a default partition creates a new partition containing the values specified and leaves the default partition containing any values that do not match to an existing partition.

-:   **AT** - For list partitioned tables, specifies a single list value that should be used as the criteria for the split.
+**AT** - For list partitioned tables, specifies a single list value that should be used as the criteria for the split.

-:   **START** - For range partitioned tables, specifies a starting value for the new partition.
+**START** - For range partitioned tables, specifies a starting value for the new partition.

-:   **END** - For range partitioned tables, specifies an ending value for the new partition.
+**END** - For range partitioned tables, specifies an ending value for the new partition.

-:   **INTO** - Allows you to specify a name for the new partition.
+**INTO** - Allows you to specify a name for the new partition.
 When using the `INTO` clause to split a default partition, the second partition name specified should always be that of the existing default partition.
 If you do not know the name of the default partition, you can look it up using the pg_partitions view.

-SPLIT PARTITION
+SPLIT PARTITION`**

-:   Splits an existing partition into two partitions.
+Splits an existing partition into two partitions.
 In a multi-level partition, only a range partition can be split, not a list partition, and you can only split the lowest level partitions (those that contain data).

-:   **AT** - Specifies a single value that should be used as the criteria for the split.
+**AT** - Specifies a single value that should be used as the criteria for the split.
 The partition will be divided into two new partitions with the split value specified being the starting range for the latter partition.

-:   **INTO** - Allows you to specify names for the two new partitions created by the split.
+**INTO** - Allows you to specify names for the two new partitions created by the split.

 **`partition_name`**

 The given name of a partition.
 You can obtain the the table names of the leaf partitions of a partitioned table using the `pg_partition_tree() function.

-FOR ('value')
+FOR ('value')`**

-:   Specifies a partition by declaring a value that falls within the partition boundary specification.
+Specifies a partition by declaring a value that falls within the partition boundary specification.
 If the value declared with `FOR` matches to both a partition and one of its sub-partitions (for example, if the value is a date and the table is partitioned by month and then by day), then `FOR` will operate on the first level where a match is found (for example, the monthly partition).
 If your intent is to operate on a sub-partition, you must declare so as follows: `ALTER TABLE name ALTER PARTITION FOR ('2016-10-01') DROP PARTITION FOR ('2016-10-01');`

 ## Notes